Before you begin

 Laptop & learning setup

-For online-only learners, a clean shot of the laptop and workspace is enough — the portfolio page will cover the course list and printed work.
+For online-only learners, a clean shot of the laptop and workspace is enough.
+The portfolio photo will cover the course list and printed work.

 Picture 3 of 4